sysgears/grain-gradle-plugin/README.md

 }
 ```

-Also, you can set a specific Grain version, just be sure that it is compatible with the your theme:
+Also, you can set a specific Grain version, just be sure that it is compatible with your theme:

 ```groovy
 grain {